Cranberry Smoothie Bowl (Dairy-Free Option)

 Pinterest Hidden Image

-cranberry smoothie bowl
+cranberry smoothie bowl with bananas, cranberries and coconut shreds.

 A healthy breakfast doesn't get any easier than that.
 It’s also a great way to up leftover (or enjoy discounted) cranberries from holiday baking and is of course a great way to get those little red nutritional powerhouses into your diet.